A400M (Future Large Aircraft) Military Transport Aircraft

 Thales and Diehl Avionik Systeme are developing the A400M's FMS400 flight management system, based on integrated modular avionics modules, an adaptation of systems being fitted on the Airbus A380 airliner.

-The avionics will include cockpit control and display systems with nine 6in × 6in displays and a digital head-up display which features liquid crystal display (LCD) technology and enhanced vision systems (EVS), for enhanced situational awareness, automated CG calculation, automated defensive aids systems, simple EMCOM switching, simplified switching, uncluttered screens, automated tanker and receiver fuel control and auto fuel tank inerting.
+The avionics includes cockpit control and display systems with nine 6in × 6in displays and a digital head-up display which features liquid crystal display (LCD) technology and enhanced vision systems (EVS), for enhanced situational awareness, automated CG calculation, automated defensive aids systems, simple EMCOM switching, simplified switching, uncluttered screens, automated tanker and receiver fuel control and auto fuel tank inerting.

 There is a military mission management system (MMMS), from EADS Defence Electronics, which includes two mission computers.
 The MMMS controls cargo handling and delivery, calculating the load plan and the computed air release point before an air drop, as well as fuel management and fuel operational ranges.
 The MMMS also manages the tactical ground collision avoidance system (T-CGAS) and military / civil communications.

-Rockwell Collins was selected to supply the HF-9500 high-frequency communications system and the avionics full duplex ethernet (ADFX).
+Rockwell Collins was selected to supply the HF-9500 high-frequency communications system and the avionics full-duplex ethernet (ADFX).
 Cobham Antennas Division provides the SATCOM antennas.

 The aircraft can also accommodate armour plating crew protection, bulletproof windscreens, engine exhaust treatment for infrared emission reduction and inert gas explosion retardation and fire retardation in the fuel systems.
 The wings have hardpoints for the installation of electronic warfare pods and refuelling pods.